Actively Recruiting

 - Documented poor bone quality

-- Living situation or personal circumstances preventing return for follow-up visits
+- Living situations preventing follow-up visits

 - Unwillingness to sign informed consent and participate in study procedures